How do I apply for Financial Aid?

 What is an EFC?

-- The Expected Family Contribution (EFC) is a measure of your family's financial strength and is calculated according to a formula established by law.
+- The Expected Family Contribution (EFC) is a measure of your family's financial strength and is calculated according to a formula established by law, based on FAFSA information.

 - Your family's income (taxed and untaxed), assets, and benefits (such as unemployment or Social Security) are all considered in the formula.

-- Also considered are your family size and the number of family members who will attend college or career school during the year.
+- Your family size and the number of family members who will attend college or career school during the year, are considered in the EFC calculation.

-- Reynolds uses the EFC to determine your federal student aid eligibility and financial aid award.
+- Reynolds uses the EFC is used to determine your federal student aid eligibility and financial aid award.

 Do I have to apply for financial aid each year?